Research

 Banerjee, S. & Picard, J. (2023).
 Thinking Through Norms Can Make Them More Effective.
 Experimental Evidence on Reflective Climate Policies in the UK (Journal of Behavioral and Experimental Economics, full text here)

-Picard, J., Kobrich, A., Schobin, J. (2023).
-Experimental evidence on the role of framing, difficulty and domain similarity in shaping behavioral spillovers (in-principle acceptance, Scientific Reports)
+Picard, J., Kobrich, A., Schobin, J. (2024).
+Experimental evidence on the role of framing, difficulty and domain similarity in shaping behavioral spillovers (Scientific Reports, full text here)

 Research shows that subsidising donations increases support for charitable causes but crowds out donations from those who would have given anyway.
 We investigate whether pro-social motives drive these effects.
 We consider two types of pro-social motives: deontological (“I support the cause for itself”) and consequential (“I support the cause for the benefits it provides to society”).
 We design a within-between-subject experiment in which respondents give to biodiversity conservation charities.
 In the within dimension, we vary the subsidy to estimate the elasticity of respondents’ donations with the subsidy.
 In the between dimension, we prompt respondents to think about the risk of biodiversity depletion with different framing.
 Namely, we either emphasise the right to live of species (deontological framing), their usefulness for humans (consequential framing), or stays neutral (control).
 We investigate whether the elasticity varies with the framing.